 TENANTS LEGAL CENTER

-Discrimination is simply the different treatment of individuals based on their membership in a class or based on something unique to them as individuals.
-Discrimination is not always illegal.
-Some discrimination is perfectly legal.
-The basic rule to determine which is legal verses
+Discrimination is the different treatment of individuals based on their membership in a class or based on something unique to them as individuals.
+Some discrimination is illegal and some discrimination is actually legal.

 Generally, illegal discrimination is when someone is treated differently simply due to their membership in a class based on a protected characteristic.
 For example, such characteristics includes race, national origin, color, age, gender, religion, family status, disability etc. These are characteristics which are either impossible or at least very difficult to control or change.

-Of course, there are exceptions and unique variations within both groups but the rules remain basically applicable.
+Of course, there are exceptions and unique variations within both groups but these rules act as a general guideline.
 One could argue that certain disabilities are caused by behavior (i.e. illness from smoking) or that certain protected characteristics are easily changed (i.e. changing religion, family status etc.).
 This is one reason why discrimination law can be very complex.

 SOME OTHER EXAMPLES: